lucalomazziPolimi/Pia-Enhance-Course/syllabus/README.md

 - Implemented deep learning models for engineering applications
 - Designed and evaluated structures under dynamic loading
 - Participated in a full data-driven design workflow
 - Gained hands-on experience connecting simulation, AI, and experiments

+## Repository structure

+The repository is organized as follows: